Muslim Celebrities - By Ayden Zayn

-You may not know the name but for fans of 80’s dance music you most likely know his song “Because I Love You (The Postman Song)” which went #1 in 1990 and remained at the top of the U.S. Billboard charts for 4 weeks.
-He converted to Islam shortly after and his subsequent album “Healing” reflected his new spiritual path, featuring cover art adorned with Islamic motifs and several songs with a more meaningful and conscientious message.
-In the song “Force Inside of Me Stevie sings “Islam is growing now, making history… Allah will set you free… Will you take a stand with me?”
-The song “Tender Love” speaks not about a woman’s love but rather God’s love and includes the Arabic recitation of the shahadah, the Islamic declaration of faith, much like Everlast (see above).
+You may not know the name but for fans of 80’s dance music you most likely know his song Because I Love You (The Postman Song) which reached #1 in 1990 and remained at the top of the U.S. Billboard charts for 4 weeks.
+He converted to Islam shortly after and his subsequent album Healing reflected his new spiritual path, featuring cover art adorned with Islamic motifs and several songs with a more meaningful and conscientious message.
+In the song Force Inside of Me Stevie sings “Islam is growing now, making history… Allah will set you free… Will you take a stand with me?”
+The song Tender Love speaks not about a woman’s love but rather God’s love and includes the Arabic recitation of the shahadah, the Islamic declaration of faith, much like Everlast (see above).
 Photo credit: Amazon/Sony Records

 Why Certain Celebs Are Not Mentioned

-It’s not my intention to judge any individual or group and I recognize that the NOI has uplifted many African-Americans socially, morally and spiritually and that many of them (like the aforementioned Muhammad Ali) have taken the next natural step of accepting true Islam.
+It is not my intention to judge any individual or group and I recognize that the NOI has uplifted many African-Americans socially, morally and spiritually and that many of them (like the aforementioned Muhammad Ali) have taken the next natural step of accepting true Islam.
 But until they actually do that and make it known publicly, I do not feel comfortable calling them “Muslim”, irregardless of what they call themselves.